 'privatekey_pass' => 'YourPrivateKeyPassphrase',

-//Authentication source to use.
-It must be one that is configured in
+* Authentication source to use.
+Must be one that is configured in

 ];

-This will then publish basic SAML 2.0 IdP metadata, available on SimpleSAMLphp’s Federation tab, which we will use later in this document. note, the auth option is set to point at our default-sp from step 1 above.
+Note the auth option is set to point at our entraid-sp from step 1 above.

 3. Create a new Enterprise Application